 What You Should Not Forget When Using Third-Party Libraries in React Projects

-It’s crucial to remember that using a particular library without the clear understanding of the fundamental principles of its functioning may cause some undesirable effects.
+It’s crucial to remember that using a particular library without a clear understanding of the fundamental principles of its functioning may cause some undesirable effects.
 And React is not an exception to this rule.
 For example, if you decide to use any third-party component in your project, its further customization can be complicated.

 From this, we can conclude that if you decide to use React for one of your projects and get all possible benefits from it, you should either have a team of high qualified react developers in your IT department or prefer a react team of a proficient web development company.

 As you can see, there are different types of existing React libraries that can help you with working on various types of projects.
 If you share a vision of Google and prefer Material Design, there’s a library for you.
 If data visualization is your aim, there’s a library for you, too.

 Of course, we looked at only a very small part of available development tools.
 If you check the React Wiki page, you’ll find a list of dozens of complementary tools.
 Routing, data fetching, editor integration, debugging instruments, etc. Using them, you can adopt React’s features to the needs of a particular project despite its complexity.
 The React Google Maps project allows working with maps as if they are usual React components without distractions to their inner structure.
 It can be used for an application for travelers, for example.